 By Marla Broadfoot, Ph.D.

-This article originally appeared in Mayo Clinic's Discovery's Edge.
+This article was originally published on Mayo Clinic's research magazine, Discovery's Edge.

 Read more stories about advances in individualized medicine.